SAPhow/SAP.how/README.md

 # Welcome to SAP.how

-For usefull content please use the following links:
+For useful content please use the following links:

 - [SAP EWM](ewm)
 - [Articles](articles)

+Or proceed to information about SAP.how below.

 ## Organization